The center of Hecke algebras of types: The Bernstein center

-The quotient $G/^0G$ is free abelian of finite rank and
+The quotient $G/^0G$ is free abelian of finite rank and $X_\nr(G) = \Hom(G/^0G, \BC^\times)$.

+Let $\fkR(G)$ the category of smooth, complex representations of $G$ and $\fkZ$ its center.
+Let ${\Irr}(G)$ the set of irreducible objects in $\fkR(G)$.

-We consider pairs $(M, \sigma)$ where $\bf M$ is an $F$-Levi subgroup of $G$ and $\sigma$ is a supercuspidal representation of $M$.
-Two pairs $(M_1, \sigma_1)$ and $(M_2, \sigma_2)$ are inertially equivalent if there exist $g \in G$ and $\chi \in X_\BC(M_2)$ such that
+We consider pairs $(M, \sigma)$ where $\bf M$ is an $F$-Levi subgroup of $\bf G$ and $\sigma$ is a supercuspidal representation of $M$.
+Two pairs $(M_1, \sigma_1)$ and $(M_2, \sigma_2)$ are inertially equivalent if there exist $g \in G$ and $\chi \in X_{\nr}(M_2)$ such that

-Here ${\bf M_1}^g = g^{-1} {\bf M_1} g$ and $\sigma_1^g: x \rightarrow \sigma_1(gxg^{-1})$, for $x \in M_1^g$.
+Here ${}^g {\bf M_1} = g {\bf M_1} g^{-1}$ and ${}^g\sigma_1: x \rightarrow \sigma_1(g^{-1}xg)$, for $x \in {}^g M_1$.
 We write $[M, \sigma]_G$ for the inertial equivalence class of the pair $(M, \sigma)$ and $\fkB(G)$ for the set of all inertial equivalence classes in $G$.

-Now, let $(\pi, V)$ be an irreducible, smooth representation of $G$.
-There exists an $F$-parabolic subgroup ${\bf P}$ of $G$ with Levi component $M$, and an irreducible, supercuspidal representation $\sigma$ of $M$ such that $\pi$ occurs as an irreducible sub-quotient of the parabolically induced representation $\Ind_P^G \sigma$.
-The representation $\pi$ hence determines an inertial equivalence class $[M, \sigma]_G$ which we denote as $\fkI(\pi)$ and call it the inertial support of $\pi$.
+Now, let $\pi$ be an irreducible, smooth representation of $G$.
+There exists an $F$-parabolic subgroup ${\bf P}$ of $\bf G$ with Levi component $\bf M$, and an irreducible, supercuspidal representation $\sigma$ of $M$ such that $\pi$ occurs as an irreducible sub-quotient of the normalized parabolically induced representation $\Ind_P^G(\sigma)$.
+The representation $\pi$ determines a unique inertial equivalence class $[M, \sigma]_G$ which we denote as $\fkI(\pi)$ and call it the inertial support of $\pi$ (See \cite[\S II.2.20]{Vigneras1996} for more properties).